HRKings/zsh-notify/README.md

 Desktop notifications for long-running commands in ZSH.

-An alternative to [marzocchi/zsh-notify](https://github.com/marzocchi/zsh-notify).
-With support for the command in the notification body and the exit code in the title.
+A fork of [marzocchi/zsh-notify](https://github.com/marzocchi/zsh-notify).
+With support for the command in the notification body, the exit code in the title and custom time formatting.

 Additionally it used `rg` instead of `grep` and `sd` in place of `sed`.